jasongoodwin/basic-interview-preparedness/README.md

 Conclusion
 ==========
 Here are a few common whiteboard excercises I personally like to throw at people who are interviewing, as well as general interviewing approaches.
 I think you should be able to reason through problems like these on the white board or in collab edit without an IDE's help - it only takes a bit of preparation to get comfortable enough to work out simple challenges on a whiteboard.
+These are not google interview questions - they're just basic whiteboard problems.